VoltServer/uboot-bootcount/README.md

-# U-Boot Bootcount Manager
+# U-Boot Bootcount userspace program

-U-Boot implements a [boot count scheme](http://www.denx.de/wiki/view/DULG/UBootBootCountLimit) that can be used to detect multiple failed attempts to boot Linux.
+U-Boot supports a [boot count
+scheme](http://www.denx.de/wiki/view/DULG/UBootBootCountLimit) that can be used to detect multiple failed attempts to boot Linux.
 On Davinci (TI AM 335x) the bootcount is stored in the `RTC SCRATCH2` register.
 However there's